colmulhall/colmulhall.github.io/_posts/2019-07-11-mac-updates.md

 	<img src="/images/2019/7/2019-mbp.png" alt="MacBook Pro 2019" class="image-single" />
 </center>

-The most interesting decision for most people will be which to choose: the MacBook Air, or the similarly prices MacBook Pro 13 inch base model.
+The most interesting decision for most people will be which to choose: the MacBook Air, or the similarly priced MacBook Pro 13 inch base model.

 Stephen Hackett sums things up nicely: